Updated: Dec 4, 2022

 -Subs Jandals made from repurposed plastic pollution

--Sewlove beach towel handmade from recycled towels
+-Sewlove beach poncho handmade from recycled towels

--The brand new Ethique Concentrates - a little bar that you mix with boiling water to create liquid haircare / bodywash / body lotion / handwash.
+-The brand new range of Ethique Concentrates - a little bar that you mix with boiling water to create liquid haircare / bodywash / body lotion / handwash.
 (They also do household cleaners, but please don't get her those for Christmas!!)

 -Outliv beautiful recycled fabric bags made with low/zero waste.